PeakScripts/Fluxus/README.md

 # 📁 〢 Setting up Fluxus
 1. Download the [Fluxus](https://github.com/DtKdPython/Fluxus/archive/refs/heads/main.zip)
-2. Extract the .zip file by right click on the zip and clicking 'Extract All...'
+2. Extract the .zip file
+- How do i Extract a .zip file?
+   Open File Explorer and find the zipped folder.
+   To unzip the entire folder, right-click to select Extract All, and then follow the instructions.
+   To unzip a single file or folder, double-click the zipped folder to open it.
+Then, drag or copy the item from the zipped folder to a new location.
 3. Run the Fluxus.exe
 4. Launch your roblox game then click inject
 5. Execute your script